krzemienski/awesome-from-stars/README.md

 * [docsifyjs/awesome-docsify](https://github.com/docsifyjs/awesome-docsify): 💖 A curated list of awesome things related to docsify
 * [balintkissdev/awesome-dos](https://github.com/balintkissdev/awesome-dos): Curated list of references for development of DOS applications.
 * [webpro/awesome-dotfiles](https://github.com/webpro/awesome-dotfiles): A curated list of dotfiles resources.
+* [dzharii/awesome-elasticsearch](https://github.com/dzharii/awesome-elasticsearch): A curated list of the most important and useful resources about elasticsearch: articles, videos, blogs, tips and tricks, use cases.
+All about Elasticsearch!
 * [sindresorhus/awesome-electron](https://github.com/sindresorhus/awesome-electron): Useful resources for creating apps with Electron
 * [kitspace/awesome-electronics](https://github.com/kitspace/awesome-electronics): A curated list of awesome resources for electronic engineers and hobbyists
+* [nhivp/Awesome-Embedded](https://github.com/nhivp/Awesome-Embedded): A curated list of awesome embedded programming.
 * [rust-embedded/awesome-embedded-rust](https://github.com/rust-embedded/awesome-embedded-rust): Curated list of resources for Embedded and Low-level development in the Rust programming language
 * [engineering-management/awesome-engineering-management](https://github.com/engineering-management/awesome-engineering-management): Pointers and tools for learning and day-to-day practice of engineering management & leadership.
 * [kdeldycke/awesome-falsehood](https://github.com/kdeldycke/awesome-falsehood): 😱 Falsehoods Programmers Believe in